Iowa Bill Decreasing Sales Tax For Manufacturers

 Iowa’s Governor Terry Branstad signed House File 4233 into law on March 21 of this year.
 This major tax policy legislation adopts a scaled-back version of planned state sales tax breaks on some supplies used in manufacturing.

-The House approved the bill 79-18 and the Senate followed with a 50-0 vote, but government officials still have many growing conflicts to the bill.
+The House approved the bill 79-18 and the Senate followed with a 50-0 vote, but government officials still have many growing conflicts with the bill.

 Rep. Cindy Winckler states, “I cannot in good conscience support a bill that further limits our ability to fund public education”, and she is not alone.